 Gender equality

-Women are unfortunately under-represented in the higher levels of business in Italy, although there are notable exceptions to the rule.
-Expat businesswomen are usually treated with respect and courtesy and should not be surprised if they are complimented on their appearance – flirtation is fairly common.
+Women are under-represented in the higher levels of business in Italy, although there are notable exceptions to the rule.
+Expat businesswomen are usually treated with respect and courtesy and should not be surprised if they are complimented on their appearance.

 Business culture in Italy

 The general business culture in Italy is somewhat different from what many expats will be used to.
-Gaining an understanding of how Italians and Italian businesses interact with others will not only aid expats' understanding of their new environment but will also help them overcome some of the obstacles they may face.
+Understanding Italian business culture and how Italian businesses interact with others is crucial for expats to adapt to their new environment and overcome common obstacles.

 Hierarchy

-The family unit is central to Italian society and this filters into the way Italians do business.
-In practical terms, many businesses in Italy are family-owned small to medium enterprises, and even some of its biggest corporations are also family-owned.
+The centrality of the family unit in Italian society profoundly influences the Italian business hierarchy and underscores the importance of relationships in business dealings in Italy.
+In practical terms, many companies in Italy are family-owned small to medium enterprises, and even some of its biggest corporations are also family owned.

 The way this expresses itself in the business environment is that decisions are usually made from the top down by business owners or a small core of decision-makers who are often family.